gphanikumar/MM2090/lessons/Session1.md

 Use "sudo apt-get install \<package\>" to install the above packages.

-To search for which package a particular executable came from:
+To search for which package a particular executable, say, hwinfo came from:

     /usr/bin/sudo apt-get install apt-file
     /usr/bin/sudo apt-file update
-    /usr/bin/apt-file search \<executable\>
+    /usr/bin/apt-file search hwinfo

+This works only if you have already installed the package.
+If you want to find which package to install to have a particular executable, you need to search the internet with appropriate keywords.

 ## Hardware of the machine